sergiolealdev/WeatherWidgetAngularJS/README.md

 * forecast: Value from 0 to 3, indicating the number of forecast steps we want to show (if any), in blocks of 3 hours.
 For instance, value "0" will not show any forecast, and value "3" will show 3 more blocks to the right.
 * language: The widget supports three languages: English (en) , French (fr) and Spanish (es)
 * activatedemo: if set to "1", we will see a list of options to "play" and customize our widget.
-* size: 2 posible options: "xs" will show a little widget will basic info, and "xl" will show the widget with full information
+* size: 2 posible options: "xs" will show a little widget will basic info, and "xl" will show the widget with full information (max & min temperature, wind speed, humidity....)

 Here you can see a full [DEMO](http://www.sergiolealdev.com/WeatherWidget/app.html) if you want to see it live.